aruship4/recipe-project/README.md

 ## Fairness Analysis

 To evaluate fairness of our final model, we examined whether the model’s performance differed between main-dish recipes and non-main dishes.
-Main dishes tend to have higher protein content, so it is important to ensure the model predicts fairly across these groups.
+It is important to ensure the model predicts fairly across these groups.

 I split the test set into two groups based on the is_main_dish column: